sen-saven/devdata/README.md

 # Developing Data Products

-So as to view the presentation please try some different zoom percentages.
+So as to view the presentation please try some different zoom percentages...